 Conclusion

-Although there is no 100% certainty yet, current research shows promising results regarding red light therapy and its positive influence on rosacea.
-Effects vary per person, but many people experience noticeable relief.
+Although there is not yet 100% certainty, current science shows promising results regarding red light therapy and its positive effects on rosacea.
+The effects vary per person, but for many, it can provide noticeable relief.

-See red light therapy mainly as a gentle, supportive addition to your skincare routine, not as a medical treatment.
+See red light therapy primarily as a mild, supportive addition to your skincare routine, not as a medical treatment.